Symplectic/vivo-harvester-old-deprecated/README.md

 8. Save this configuration (click OK).

 You will now be able to run this translation, and the results will appear in a 'console' tab.

+### TODO: Could provide alternative instructions on running individual XSL transforms from a command line prompt?

 ## Packaging and Deployment